 - Ask the Holy Spirit to bring you back to the moment of the damage and the Lord to heal your soul, bringing any pieces back to you, in this moment in time.

-A person can also have a ‘defiled spirit’ especially if there has been occult practice personally or by their ancestors.
+A person can also have a “defiled spirit” especially if they or their ancestors have dabbled in occult practices.
 This will block them from being able to enter into true worship with God.
-Their spirits can even become imprisoned or caged if witchcraft rituals have been performed on them.
-Do you fall asleep whenever you attempt to read the bible?
+Their spirit can even become imprisoned or caged if witchcraft rituals have been performed on them.
+They might fall asleep whenever they attempt to read the Bible.